 Before she was born, CycleGuy and I each wrote a letter to our daughter.
 We knew our baby would be a girl and we knew her name.
-I wanted to write a letter to her about what I was feeling and my hopes and dreams and all that mushy stuff pregnant women think of before they give birth.
+I wanted to write letters to my daughter about what I was, we were, feeling and the hopes and dreams and all that mushy stuff pregnant women think of before they give birth.
 I told him he should do the same.
 And being the compliant husband of a hormonally crazy, pregnant wife he dutifully complied.

 Picking that date was not as arbitrary as it may seem.
 Our thinking was that if any thing were to happen to either of us we didn’t want BabyGirl to have the letters before she would be mature enough to deal with its contents.
 Also, we didn’t want to wait too long and have her ask questions no one would be able to answer.
 Being a teen is hard enough.
 Being a teen with question should your parent or parent be gone and no one to answer them could be devastating.
 I don’t want that for her.
 I don’t want that for me.